Published 2026-06-25 · 23 min read

 Medium

-A meaningful share of Nawy's 80× growth happened while Egyptians were moving savings into property as a hard-asset hedge during a devaluation cycle.
-That tailwind lifted transaction volumes, off-plan demand, and Nawy Shares returns simultaneously.
-If lending rates ease, the EGP stabilises, or expatriate USD demand softens, the dynamics that powered the flywheel change - across brokerage, mortgage origination, and fractional investment at once.
-Not a reason to doubt the business; a reason to watch whether unit economics hold in a normalising environment.
+Much of Nawy's 80× growth came while Egyptians moved savings into property as a hard-asset hedge during a devaluation cycle – a tailwind that lifted transactions, off-plan demand, and Shares returns at once.
+If rates ease, the EGP stabilises, or expat USD demand softens, those dynamics change across the whole flywheel simultaneously.
+Not a reason to doubt the business – a reason to watch whether unit economics hold as conditions normalise.

 05